cheshire-cat-ai/browser-extension/README.md

 # Cheshire Cat Browser Extension

-This is the Browser extension to integrate the [Cheshire Cat](https://github.com/cheshire-cat-ai/core).
+This is the official extension to integrate the [Cheshire Cat](https://github.com/cheshire-cat-ai/core) in your favourite browser.

+Currently supported:
+- Chrome
+- Firefox